 The filter model can be thought of as a model of the spatial filtering properties of V1 neurons.
 Then given a sample of a texture, measure the histograms for each of the filter outputs.
 The assumption is that these histograms summarize the essential features of the texture.
 Thus, given the histogram statistics, the goal of the algorithm is to produce new texture samples that have the same statistics but otherwise are random.
-One way to do this is to start of with a white noise sample (i.i.d. meaning each pixel is independently drawn from an identical distribution, such as a uniform or gaussian distribution), and then iteratively adjust the noise sample to have the same histograms as learned from the original natural texture sample.
-The general idea is like the above Mathematica example, except over a wider set of histograms.
+One way to do this is to start of with a white or i.i.d. noise sample (i.i.d. meaning each pixel is independently drawn from an identical distribution, such as a uniform or gaussian distribution), and then iteratively adjust the noise sample to have the same histograms as learned from the original natural texture sample.